I have a strong sense of God/Higher Power/Source (however I define that) in my life.

 I have spiritual practices and/or an active prayer life that are a regular part of my life.

-People who know me well would describe me as a person of faith or as a very spiritual person.
+People who know me well would describe me as a spiritual person.

 Rest & Play Assessment

-I use some of my rest time as Sabbath time, as time to intentionally renew my relationship with God.
+I use some of my free time as sabbath time to renew and nurture my spirituality.

 I take time to recreate and renew myself regularly.